Customizing the macOS menu bar in SwiftUI

 To support focus, we must create a FocusedValueKey and bind it to the menu and the view.

-Let’s start with creating a new observable class that will hold our state:
+Let’s start with creating a new, observable MessageState class to handle view-specific message state:

 }